Architecture

 The Anchor program manages:

-- Schedules - Payment configurations with Merkle roots
+- Schedules - recurring payout state with Merkle roots

-- Claims - Verification and settlement of payments
+- Claims - verification and settlement of individual payouts

 The ER layer provides: